The people of GAIA

 San Juan de Oriente, on the edge of Apoyo crater, is the most important center of

 artisan ceramic pottery in Nicaragua.
-The Gaia Program supports natural resource conservation in the region which is vital
+Gaia supports natural resource conservation in the region which is vital

 to the livelihoods throughout the area.
 Photo Jeffrey McCrary.

 Scientific SCUBA diving in Laguna de Apoyo.
-The Gaia Program can provide logistical and scientific support for studies of ecosystems such as
+Gaia provides logistical and scientific support for studies of ecosystems

 freshwater lakes and rivers, and tropical forests.
 We arrange, coordinate, and support internships and scientific partnerships throughout Nicaragua.